janaagaard75/janaagaard75.github.io/_posts/2019-06-12-part-4-continuous-deployment.md

 Using the branch name as part of the function app name puts some restrictions on the branch names:

-- Only lower cased US letter and hyphens.
+- Only lower cased US letters and hyphens.
 - Maximum length of 47 characters.\*
-- Don't start or end with a hyphen and no consecutive hyphens.
+- Don't start or end with a hyphen, and don't use consecutive hyphens.

 \*) Max_function_app_length - (length(`atf-`) + length(`-function`))
 <br>= 60 - (4 + 9)
 <br>= 47.

-A test should verify that a branch name adhere to these rules and that it doesn't clash with the name of another branch before the resources are published.
+A test should verify 1) that a branch name adhere to these rules, and 2) that it doesn't clash with the name of another branch before the resources are published.
 This has not been done.

-## Installing Azure CLI in CircleCI / Giving CircleCI Access to Azure
+## Installing Azure CLI in CircleCI and Giving CircleCI Access to Azure

-It's quite complicated to install the Azure CLI on CircleCI, but fortunately the [Azure CLI orb](https://circleci.com/orbs/registry/orb/circleci/azure-cli) is now available, handling all of the complexity.
+It's quite complicated to install the Azure CLI on CircleCI, but fortunately the [Azure CLI orb](https://circleci.com/orbs/registry/orb/circleci/azure-cli) handles that.
 The orb uses the two parameters `AZURE_PASSWORD` and `AZURE_USERNAME` when signing in to Azure, so add them as environment variables in CircleCI.

 {% include figure.html
   src="/images/circleci-environment-variables.png"
   alt="Environment variables defined in CircleCI" caption="Define AZURE_USERNAME and AZURE_PASSWORD as environment variables in CircleCI."
 %}

-TODO: Upgrade to v1.1 of the ORB.

 ## Cleaning Up is Missing